 - Delivery of the much needed and long-awaited Kegworth Bypass that had previously been mired in planning for over 70 years

-- Blended backfill used to limit the integral pressures on the highway bridges
+- Special consideration of backfill used to limit the integral pressures on the highway bridges

 - Finite element modelling to design for bridge skew outside the limits of applicability of PD6694-1:2011